 Address: 130 25th St, Ogden, UT 84401

-When looking for fabulous food and beverages in Ogden, you will want to stop by the Lighthouse Lounge for amazing sandwiches and live entertainment.
+When looking for fabulous food and beverages in Ogden, you can stop by the Lighthouse Lounge for amazing sandwiches and live entertainment.
 When dining here, you will be treated to craft cocktails and new draft beers, perfect for enjoying when taking a break from your busy vacation itinerary exploring Ogden.

-The Lighthouse Lounge offers fantastic food and beverage options and is also the place locals and visitors love to go for nightly entertainment and Sunday brunch.
+The Lighthouse Lounge offers fantastic food and beverage options, where locals and visitors love to go for nightly entertainment and Sunday brunch.
 The bar is located on the highly-active Historic 25th Street in Ogden, making the Lighthouse Lounge the perfect place to unwind and mingle after exploring the town.

 If you want to be close to the fun, excitement, and action of Historic 25th Street and close enough to enjoy the Lighthouse Lounge, we recommend booking your vacation at the Hampton Inn and Suites Ogden.